kkranze/reflection/README.md

 # end of first week
 ## 9/8/2017
-This week we downloaded putty and explored some coding methods to make files and directories.
+This week we downloaded putty and explored some coding methods to make enter and delete files and directories.